Skip to main content

 warning

-Selecting trustworthy origin chains is crucial as malicious or misconfigured chains could lead to the users token being lost or stolen.
+Selecting trustworthy origin chains is crucial, as malicious or misconfigured chains could result in the user token being lost or stolen.

 Operations in cross-chain transfers